 In terms of energy efficiency, metal and tile both have strong advantages over many other roofing materials.
 There is one important factor you have to consider, and that is how their reflective properties will affect your heating and cooling costs.
 While metal and tile roofs are both strong in this area, there is one that reigns supreme.
 The heat’s ability to move through the roof’s surface and into your attic will depend on the thickness of the material.
 And because it’s thicker than metal, tile has an obvious advantage.

-If you want to know more about the differences between metal and tile roofing, contact Bayfront Roofing today!
+If you want to know more about the differences between metal and tile roofing, contact Bayfront Roofing and Construction today!